-After completing your core courses, during your third (September-December) and fourth (January-April) terms, you are free to pursue a wide range of elective courses.
+After completing your core courses, during the fall (September-December) and winter (January-April) terms, you are free to pursue a wide range of elective courses.
 Ross offers you the flexibility to focus studies on a specific area or broaden studies over a variety of disciplines.
 During your elective terms, you also need to fulfill the World Economy and Law/Ethics requirements (see above).
 With the exception of those two courses, you are free to select from more than 110 electives offerings at the Ross school or across the University.

 In addition to the traditional MBA electives available, the Global MBA Program offers unique opportunities through the STRATEGY 598 Benchmarking courses.
 Two courses are offered — one during the session in Silicon Valley and the other in New York during the fall term.
 In each location, students visit about 6 companies, from diverse industries over a two-day period.
 These courses are exclusive to the Global MBA Program and provide ample opportunities to meet top executives at major U.S. companies.